a-day-old-bagel/tiny_csg/readme.md

 ### **FORK NOTES:**

-This fork adds zig bindings, and by extension, C bindings.
+This fork adds Zig bindings, and by extension, C bindings.

+The most recent Zig version known to compile with these bindings is 0.12.0-dev.3439+31a7f22b8.

 Additionally, some minor macro magic was attempted to allow for custom allocators in the existing C++ code.